gruntwork-io/terragrunt/docs/_docs/01_getting-started/quick-start.md

 2. You have any experience with Terragrunt.
 3. You have any existing Terragrunt, OpenTofu or Terraform projects.

+\* Note that if you have _both_ OpenTofu and Terraform installed, you'll want to read the [terragrunt-tfpath](/docs/reference/cli-options/#terragrunt-tfpath) docs to understand how Terragrunt determines which binary to use.

-If you would like a less gentle introduction geared towards with an active AWS account, familiarity with OpenTofu/Terraform, and potentially a team actively using Terragrunt, consider starting with the [Overview](/docs/getting-started/overview/).
+If you would like a less gentle introduction geared towards users with an active AWS account, familiarity with OpenTofu/Terraform, and potentially a team actively using Terragrunt, consider starting with the [Overview](/docs/getting-started/overview/).

 If you start to feel lost, or don't understand a concept, consider reading the [Terminology](/docs/getting-started/terminology/) page before continuing with this tutorial.
 It has a brief overview of most of the common terms used when discussing Terragrunt.